Impicklerick12/buzzy_bee/README.md

 - You must refresh the browser to play again after game over.
 - The vine collisions are not perfect.
 - There is no instruction of how to play. (press spacebar!)
-- Vines appear squashed and stretched
+- Vines appear squashed and stretched.